-- If the staffing committee decides that there is a case to answer, it will appoint a staffing sub-committee of three councillors, to formally hear the allegations.
-The staffing sub-committee will appoint a Chairman from one of its members.
-The Investigator shall not sit on the sub-committee. - No councillor with direct involvement in the matter shall be appointed to the subcommittee.
+- 18. If the staffing committee decides that there is a case to answer, it will appoint a disciplinary committee of three councillors.
+The disciplinary committee will appoint a Chairman from one of its members.
+The investigator shall not sit on the committee.
+No councillor with direct involvement in the matter shall be appointed to the committee. - 19.
 The employee will be invited, in writing, to attend a disciplinary meeting.
-The sub-committee's letter will confirm the following: - the names of its Chairman and other two members - details of the alleged misconduct, its possible consequences and the employee's statutory right to be accompanied at the meeting - a copy of the information provided to the sub-committee which may include the investigation report, supporting evidence and a copy of the Council's disciplinary procedure - the time and place for the meeting.
-The employee will be given reasonable notice of the hearing so that he /she has sufficient time to prepare for it - that witnesses may attend on the employee's and the Council's behalf and that both parties should inform each other of their witnesses' names at least two working days before the meeting - that the employee may be accompanied by a companion a workplace colleague, a trade union representative or a trade union official

-The purpose of the disciplinary meeting hearing is for the allegations to be put to the employee and then for the employee to give their perspective.
-It will be conducted as follows:

-- the Chairman will introduce the members of the sub-committee to the employee and explain the arrangements for the hearing - the Chairman will set out the allegations and invite the Investigator to present the findings of the investigation report (if there has been a previous investigation) - the Chairman will invite the employee to present their account

-- the employee (or the companion) will set out his/her case and present evidence (including any witnesses and/or witness statements) - any member of the sub-committee and the employee (or the companion) may question the Investigator and any witness - the employee (or companion) will have the opportunity to sum up - The Chairman will provide the employee with the sub-committee's decision with reasons, in writing, within five working days of the meeting.
-The Chairman will also notify the employee of the right to appeal the decision. - The disciplinary meeting may be adjourned to allow matters that were raised during the meeting to be further investigated by the sub-committee.
+The committee's letter will confirm the following: - the names of its Chairman and other two members.

+- details of the alleged misconduct, its possible consequences and the employee's statutory right to be accompanied at the meeting. - a copy of the investigation report, all the supporting evidence and a copy of the Council's disciplinary procedure. - the time and place for the meeting.
+The employee will be given reasonable notice of the hearing (at least 15 working days) so that he /she has sufficient time to prepare for it. - that witnesses may attend on the employee's and the Council's behalf and that both parties should inform each other of their witnesses' names at least five working days before the meeting. - that the employee and the Council will provide each other with all supporting evidence at least five working days before the meeting.
+If witnesses are not attending the meeting, witness statements will be submitted to the other side at least five working days before the hearing. - that the employee may be accompanied by a companion a workplace colleague, a trade union representative or a trade union official. - 20.
+The disciplinary meeting will be conducted as follows: - the Chairman will introduce the members of the committee to the employee. - the investigator will present the findings of the investigation report. - the employee (or the companion) will set out his/her case and present evidence (including any witnesses. - any member of the committee and the employee (or the companion) may question the investigator and any witness. - the employee (or the companion) will have the opportunity to sum up his/her case. - 21.
+The Chairman will provide the employee with the committee's decision with reasons, in writing, within five working days of the meeting.
+The Chairman will also notify the employee of the right to appeal the decision. - 22.
+The disciplinary meeting may be adjourned to allow matters that were raised during the meeting to be investigated by the committee.